Famous Painters – Hand-Painted Reproductions

 100- Paul Delaroche (1797–1856)

-Art historian, he emotionally depicted the great dramas of history in a style that is both academic and theatrical.
+A historian of painting, he emotionally depicted the great dramas of history in a style that is both academic and theatrical.

 See the collection - 69 works